• Skip to main content

 The best thing you can do when you’re feeling stuck in grief is find something else to take your focus.
 Exercise can be the perfect meditative hobby, and it also provides some great physical benefits.
 Healthline points out that even a light workout releases feel-good endorphins and balances neurotransmitters including serotonin, norepinephrine, and dopamine.
 Regular exercise also helps regulate appetite and body weight, countering some negative effects grief may have on these things.

-Perhaps most importantly, exercising during the day allows the body to release enough energy so the body can effectively fall asleep at night.
-According to The Sleep Doctor, exercise helps you sleep because it reduces sleep-depriving stress and anxiety you experience.
+Essentially, exercising during the day allows the body to release energy.
+This helps the body to be able to fall asleep easier at night.
+According to The Sleep Doctor, exercise helps you sleep.
+It helps to reduce sleep-depriving stress and any anxiety you may experience.
 When you do fall asleep, your rest is deeper and more satisfying.
-People who work out regularly are able to sleep longer so they are rejuvenated for the next day.
+People who have a workout routine are able to sleep longer and feel more rejuvenated the next day.
 Exercise can also improve your immune response so you experience fewer sleep-depriving illnesses.

-If you have recently lost a loved one, it’s likely you are experiencing sleep disruption.
-It’s important to correct this sleep disruption because over time you can accumulate sleep debt and develop mental health issues.
-Establishing a healthy sleep routine is important, but making a few changes to the bedroom can be a catalyst for change if you’re having a rough time.
-Remove blue light-emitting electronics and invest in a mattress that meets your specific needs.
-Finally, adding exercise into your daily routine can make you feel better during the day and sleep better at night.
+If you have recently lost a loved one, you are likely experiencing sleep disruption.
+It’s very important to correct this sleep disruption.
+If not, then over time you can accumulate sleep debt and develop mental health issues.
+Establishing a healthy sleep routine can be challenging.
+Making a few changes to the bedroom can be a catalyst for change if you’re having a rough time.
+Methods that can make you feel better during the day and sleep better at night include:

-This article is brought to you by Brewer Physical Therapy, where we take a personalized, one-on-one approach to your care.
-For one thing, you’ll always be seen by your physical therapist, not an aide.
-We take the time to get to know you and your challenges so that week by week, we can track your progress and partner with you on your road to recovery.
+This article is brought to you by Brewer Physical Therapy.
+At Brewer PT, we take a personalized, one-on-one approach to your care.
+For one thing, you’ll always have the option to see your physical therapist.
+We take the time to get to know you and your challenges.
+This helps us to track your progress week-by-week and partner with you on your road to recovery.
 For more information, contact us today!

 Comment with questions or requests!